paulhibbitts/published-markdown-files/opened26-session-guide.md

 — putting Reuse and Remix directly in their hands.
 Tap this button and try the various options!

-### Share Your Findings
+### Share Your Thoughts

-Feel free to share in the session chat which of the 5 Rs you find most relevant to your own open education work!
+How might the **page copy button** — or any of the 5 Rs features — open new possibilities for your own open education work?
+Feel free to share in the session chat!

 ---